Service Descriptions, Ticket Information, and FAQs

 Reciprocal tickets may be for those who live more than 90 miles from CBE who are members in good-standing at a URJ affiliated synagogue.
 If you are a member of a URJ affiliated synagogue who would like to attend High Holy Day services at CBE, please contact the Executive Director of your synagogue.
 They will fill out this form for you and should send it to the attention of Maribeth Batcha by email at mbatcha@cbebk.org.

-To ensure the form is received in time for the Holy Days, we recommend that you start this process no later than August 21, 2023.
+We ask that all reciprocal requests be received by September 15, and recommend you start the process as soon as possible but no later than September 9.
 We will fulfill member tickets before we fulfill reciprocal requests.

 Brooklyn Jews Tickets